That's the Way It Is (Mel and Kim song): Critical reception

+David Stubbs from Melody Maker wrote, "Positively the only new pop I've any affection for.
+Funny how Stock, Aitken and Waterman seem to reserve their best exertions for these two.
+Perhaps it's their voices, dry and sparkling as opposed to the offhandedly damp Bananarama.
+Whatever, obnoxious as the lyric is, this tick, slap and kiss is the way it is."
 Jerry Smith of Music Week considered "That's the Way It Is" as continuing the SAW "successful formula" and predicted a "big hit with this slick, insistent dance track".
+Michele Kirsch from NME commented, "Their style true to substance, the gorgeous girlies sing in matter-of-ugly-fact tones, with no pretense at heartbroken sentiment.
+And that's the way, oh huh, uh, huh, i like it."
 Johnny Dee from Record Mirror said, "Innocuous rubbish from the conveyor belt studio.
 When this pair first appeared and went all bendy in their videos they did something to me I just can't explain in words of more than one syllable.
 But now the SAW formula has been worked until it's blue in the face and this song sounds all too familiar.
 Sure, its going to be a top five hit, but it will turn teenage brains into shaving foam."
 The magazine's James Hamilton wrote in his dance column, "Brightly thrashing enthusiastic 117 3/4bpm flier, more beefily pounding than usual but you can still sing "FLM" in place of the new staccato title line".
+In a review published in Smash Hits, Boy George considered the song "incidentally sounds a lot like another record by [SAW]".